annakroz/codeverse/content drafts.md

-HTTP and REST: Teach her about HTTP (HyperText Transfer Protocol) and REST (Representational State Transfer), as most web APIs, including OpenAI's, use these concepts.
+REST: Teach about REST (Representational State Transfer), as most web APIs, including OpenAI's, use these concepts.
 Understanding HTTP methods like GET, POST, PUT, and DELETE will be helpful for interacting with RESTful APIs.

-JSON: Introduce her to JSON (JavaScript Object Notation), a widely used data format for exchanging data in APIs.
+JSON: Introduce to JSON (JavaScript Object Notation), a widely used data format for exchanging data in APIs.
 Explain how data can be represented as key-value pairs and how to read and write JSON data.